Zywave/booster/src/_areas/design-system/components/tables.md

 ![Example of a table with standard and minimal pagination. ](/images/table-pagination.svg "Example of a table with standard and minimal pagination. ")

-#### Things to consider

-If the user navigates to a page from within the table, then uses breadcrumbs to navigate back, we should try to remember the location.

 #### B﻿est practices

 * W﻿hen the user is trying to find something specific,  such as a specific account, a pager is ideal.
 * W﻿hen the user is browsing, such as a content search, infinite scroll may be ideal.
 * F﻿or mobile, infinite scrolling is ideal.
+* If the user navigates to a page from within the table, then uses breadcrumbs to navigate back, we should try to remember the location.

 ### Wrapping and truncation